 2. Use technology to enhance visibility and track inventory

 Technology is important to automate warehouse activities and ultimately fulfill today’s consumer needs.
 Warehouse management systems (WMS) provide benefits beyond automation.
-A WMS speeds up processes and makes a warehouse less prone to errors, but it also offers greater visibility into facility management, and supply chain visibility is key to customer satisfaction!
+A WMS speeds up processes and makes a warehouse less prone to errors, but it also offers greater visibility into facility management.
+And, increasing visibility across your supply chain is key to customer satisfaction.

 4. Satisfy customer demand with an agile inventory strategy